 In addition, shops tend to introduce a sense of scarcity with limited-time items and sales in order to induce a fear of missing out.
 This can be used to encourage buyers to purchase items they may not necessarily need at absurd prices.

-The best way to avoid this would be taking some time to weigh your options before purchasing an item to make sure you truly want it and can afford it.
+The best way to avoid this would be to take some time to weigh your options before purchasing an item.
+This will help you decide if you truly want it and can afford it.

-Overspending due to emotional shopping can be reduced by not making major financial decisions or purchases when you aren’t in a stable mood and balanced state of mind.
+Overspending due to emotional shopping can be reduced by not making major financial decisions or purchases when you aren’t in a stable mood.
+Train your mind to postpone the decision until after you’re feeling normal.

 Easy access to money

 To remedy this, try refraining from paying using a credit card and opt for cash purchases instead.
-If you don’t have enough cash to buy a certain item, then you probably shouldn’t.t buy it
+If you don’t have enough cash to buy a certain item, then you probably shouldn’t buy it.